Deputy Data Protection Officer

 Location: Hermiston Quay

 With increasing risks associated with data protection and cyber security and the need to ensure we regularly monitor, advise on, and remain resilient in our data protection activities; this role exists to support the Data Protection Officer in advising the Trust and monitoring compliance with UK and EU privacy legislation including the UK GDPR, EU GDPR, Data Protection Act 2018 and the Privacy and Electronic Communications Regulations.
-The Assistant DPO will also act as the nominated deputy for the Trust’s Data Protection Officer (DPO), in their absence.
+The Deputy DPO will also act as the Trust’s Data Protection Officer (DPO), in their absence.

 KEY RESPONSIBILITIES AND ACCOUNTABILITIES